 …On this page, I’ll discuss the benefits of flat/incline/decline weight benches, the exercises you can do on them and what to consider when you’re shopping for one.

-At the end, I’ll also tell you a bit about my very own Body Solid GFID31 weight bench (see my Body Solid weight bench review).
+At the end of this page, I’ll also tell you a bit about my Body Solid GFID31 weight bench (see my Body Solid weight bench review).

 Adjustable Weight Bench Benefits

 A quality adjustable weight bench is a foundational piece of home gym equipment.
 When combined with a power rack and a barbell with weight plates, you have bare-essentials weight training equipment needed to pursue and achieve your physique and strength goals.
 I also strongly suggest investing in a good adjustable dumbbell set because you’ll have access to a MUCH greater variety of exercises (at least twice as many than barbell only) that allow you to train your body more evenly and in more targeted ways.

 You might ask, “But what about the more traditional type of weight bench.
 You know, the kind with the wide base and built-in uprights for racking the weight.
 What are the benefits of an adjustable bench, over this bench?”

 Benefits of Adjustable Benches Over Traditional Benches.
 While traditional benches certainly have their place, they simply cannot compete with an adjustable weight bench in many aspects that are especially crucial for individual home gym owners.
 Specifically, here are some of the biggest advantages that adjustable benches have over their traditional bench nemeses: